This post covers

 A debt payoff plan is simply a written commitment about which debts you pay, in what order, and how much you pay each month.
 That's it.
-Your payoff plan isn't a complex budget or a spreadsheet run by formulas, which is exactly why you can build it yourself in a single sitting.
-By the end of this guide, you will have a real plan that will actually work.
+Your payoff plan doesn't need to be a complex budget or an automated spreadsheet, it is something you can quickly build yourself.
+Follow this guide, and you'll come out the other end with a real plan that is designed for your situation.

 Most people don't fail at paying off debt because the math is too hard.
 They fail because they never actually organized and wrote everything down on paper, and without structure, every month is just a guessing game.
 A written plan solves this.
 It tells you exactly what you need to do on payday and it turns the piling stress of debt management into a short checklist.
 If you want the wider context first, our comprehensive guide on how to pay off debt on your own covers all of the standard debt payoff methods you can apply.

 There is real, significant evidence behind the power of writing things down.
 The Consumer Financial Protection Bureau has found, through its extensive research on financial success, that most people who set a specific and concrete goal and track it are more likely to accomplish said goal than people who keep the goal only in their head.
-A plan you get down on paper is a plan you are astoundingly more likely to finish.
-It protects you from the most common point of failure, which is treating one rough month or one mistake as a reason to abandon a plan entirely.
-WHen the plan is written down, a hard month is just a smaller payment and not a reason to give up or switch strategies.
+Getting a real, organized plan put together protects you from the most common point of failure, which is treating one rough month or one mistake as a reason to abandon a plan entirely.
+When the plan is written down, a hard month is just a smaller payment and not a reason to give up or switch strategies.

 A debt payoff plan isn't about creating more willpower out of thin air.
 It is about making a set of decisions now so that you don't have to make them again under pressure every payday.